chaoskagami/ftpde/README.md

 This is upstream with FTP-GMX's changes merged in, plus:

- * Linux option handling from terminals
+ * Option handling from terminals.
+Run `ftpde -h` for more info.
- * Extra commands not yet in ftpd and FTP-GMX
+ * Extra commands not yet in ftpd and FTP-GMX.
- * Proper security (soon)
+ * Better root handling on linux - now it doesn't serve `/`.
+ * Better security.

+In terms of methodology, I find a few bits unacceptable.
+These will be fixed.

 Custom Graphics
 ---------------